 But what if you run out of your favorite hair heat protectant, or if it goes bad?
-Do you just take the risk of not using one or can you find an alternative?

-Using Oil As Heat Protectants
+Using Coconut Oil As a Heat Protectant

 There are many advantages of using oil on the hair.
 Different oils have different properties that can make your hair look great.
 Some oils can even repair the damage that it has received due to frequent heat styling.

-A heat protectant is essential when using a flat iron like the BaByliss Pro Flat Iron (we reviewed it here) on your hair to prevent damage.
 There are many heat protectants that are commercially available.
 But many wonder if there are natural alternatives.
 That is where oils come along.

 People have different opinions when it comes to using a flat iron on hair that has been covered with oil.
 On one side, there are those who argue that it shouldn’t be done because you are just going to cook your hair in the process.